©2004-2019 The Protecting Earhart MSS

 He mistakenly referenced me as a member of the Amelia Earhart Society, something I never was, although Colonel Reineck himself

 had been a long time prominent AES member until the publication of his book caused him to fall out of favor there.
-[The now
+The Colonel

 Amelia Earhart: The Final Story by Vincent